 Downtown Knoxville will shimmer like a scene from a classic Christmas movie when Mayor Madeline Rogero leads the countdown to light the lights and kick off Regal Celebration of Lights at 6 p.m.
 Friday, Nov.
 29, at the Krutch Park Extension stage at Gay Street.

-The Old City Buskers will perform at 5:30 p.m. in advance of the 6 p.m. lighting ceremony, emceed by WATE Channel 6.
-Mayor Rogero will welcome a special guest - a certain bearded man in a red suit.
+Live music will start at 5:30 p.m. in advance of the 6 p.m. lighting ceremony, emceed by WATE Channel 6.

 In addition to the 42-foot-tall tree with 5,000 multi-colored, energy-efficient, synchronized LED lights, approximately 100,000 tiny bulbs will shine across downtown, illuminating a festive evening of family-friendly activities.

 Sponsors of Regal Celebration of Lights include the City of Knoxville, Regal Cinemas, Pilot Flying J, WDVX, WATE Channel 6, 93.1 WNOX, Home Depot, Salvation Army, and Krispy Kreme.